TKomericki/Rhetos-wiki/Action-concept.md

 ### How to use an external class in an Action code snippet

-For example, an Action should call an external method `string CreateUniqueName()`, implemented in class `MyNamespace.MyClass`, in a separate dll `MyAssembly.dll`.
+For example, an Action can call an external method `string CreateUniqueName()`, implemented in class `MyNamespace.MyClass`, in a separate DLL `MyAssembly.dll`.

-In the DSL script add the `ExternalReference` statement, so that the generated object model references the dll in which your class is implemented.
+For older Rhetos applications built with DeployPackages, in the DSL script add the `ExternalReference` statement, so that the generated object model references the DLL in which your class is implemented.

 ```C
 Module Demo